-On May 23rd, Key Bank will once again spend their Community Day with us.
-Thanks to your generous donations, the whole afternoon will be spent sorting and stocking shelves.
-This is a tremendous help!!
+Thanks to your generous donations, the whole afternoon was consumed with sorting and stocking shelves.
+What a tremendous help!!

 Sally Samblanet, Director